stablekernel/aqueduct/README.md

 pub global run aqueduct:create -n my_project
 ```

-This will create a new project complete with authentication, database schema generation and documentation generation.
+This will create a new project complete with authentication, test harness, database schema generation and documentation generation.
 Make sure to see the `README.md` file in the new project for further instructions.

 ## Documentation